stefankusch/genome_Myriosclerotinia_2020/work-arounds.md

 #### Using `sed` to replace text in a file
 This line directly replaces the text `Pattern` in the file.
-Does not write a new file.
+Does not write a new file due to `-i` option.
 ```ShellSession
 sed -i 's/PATTERN/REPLACEMENT/' file.name
 ```